 Required documentation will include, at a minimum, the following:

 Proof of Residency: A copy of a Massachusetts driver’s license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.

 A document confirming participation in one of the income-qualifying programs.12